wayfindrltd/wayfindr-demo-ios/README.md

 The `BeaconInterface` is the go-between for the app and the beacons.
 To use a particular manufacturer's beacons, write a driver that implements the `BeaconInterface` protocol and calls the `BeaconInterfaceDelegate` as appropriate.

 In general, the *User* mode of the app (displayed as *Wayfindr*) requires `WAYBeacon` objects to be provided with the `accuracy` measurement.
 This is used to determine the nearest beacon.
-All other optional beacon information is not used at this point.
+All other optional beacon information except for `rssi` is not used at this point.
+RSSI (Recieved Signal Strength Indicator) can also be used to determine the nearest beacon.

 The *Maintainer* mode of the app uses addional beacon information.
 That being said, it is intelligent about coalescing data when it sees the same beacon in a short amount of time.